Tokens for the Subject/Title of the email

 %order_ship_email%

-Tokens and scripts for the Body of the email
+Tokens and scripts for the "Main Section" input of the template layout email

 %order_id%